 The use of the Certificado de Empadronamiento varies greatly from one administrative region to another.
 In Madrid, Andalucia, Valencia (among others) it is needed in order to complete numerous actions.
 However, this is not consistent across all regions of Spain.

 The Certificado de Empadronamiento may be required to achieve the following:

 In most towns, registration for the Empadronmiento must be made in person at the town hall or neighbourhood administrative office (Junta Municipal).
 In some areas registration can be made online.
 Obtaining the Certificado de Empadronamiento is a fairly quick and easy process.

 The documents required to register include:

 If the tenant of rented accommodation is not named on the rental contract, they must also provide:

 In some areas, the local police will visit the home to confirm the address.

 Normally a Volante de Empadronamiento is issued on the day of application.
 This is a temporary version of the Certificado de Empadronamiento, and is suitable for official purposes.
 Some regions charge a small fee for issuing the Volante de Empadronamiento.

 Non-EU nationals who do not hold a permanent residence visa must renew their registration on the Empadronamiento every two years.
-EU citizens living as permanent residents of Spain should renew registration every five years (as must Spanish nationals who are resident in Spain).
-Some regions issue a renewal reminder, although this is not common; it is the responsibility of the individual to renew their registration on time.
+EU citizens living as permanent residents of Spain do not need to renew and will be considered a resident in that community unless notified otherwise.
+EU citizens only need to re-register if they move home or there is a change in personal circumstances for example; the birth of a child.
+It is the responsibility of the individual to renew their registration on time.